PhuocThienTran/Ionic-chatApp/README.md

 Ionic Framework is based on [Web Components](https://www.webcomponents.org/introduction) and comes with many significant performance, usability, and feature improvements over the past versions.

 ## About this project
-This is a personal fullstack Ionic, Angular, TypeScript, node.js, Ionic Storage project named chatApp. chatApp is highly secured, with user authentication to prevent spam or bots.
-It's designed to allow users to text everyone in a group chat and send images between each other.
-Currently working on it.
+This is a personal fullstack Ionic, Angular, TypeScript, node.js, Ionic Storage project named chatApp. chatApp is an inspiration of Discord and Omegle, where users are able to freely communicate in a "virtual" room via their name + email, with the mimicking ability of sending invites to user via their email.
+Due to the nature, chatApp wouldn't be authenticated and therefore wouldn't be 100% from spams/bots.
+Currently, chatApp is only able to be installed and run locally.
+There are no plans to commercially deploy the project.
+Also, I'm currently swamped with so many projects, this project might be kept this way for now.
+However, should it get improved, the first thing would be to have 1-1 chat options between users and user authentication.

 ## Looking for the Ionic Framework v6 beta?

 [Click here to get started!](https://github.com/ionic-team/ionic-framework/blob/next/BETA.md)